Trade Disputes in Thailand

 Alternative Dispute Resolution

-Alternative dispute resolution is a way for parties in a trade dispute to resolve their differences outside of court.
+Alternative Thailand dispute resolution is a way for parties in a trade dispute to resolve their differences outside of court.
 It involves neutral party intervention to assist in lowering tensions, improving communication and interpreting issues and exploring options for settlement.
 Types of alternative dispute resolution include conciliation, case evaluation and neutral factfinding.

 Thailand can use its domestic legal system to settle trade disputes involving violations of domestic law, or through free trade agreements that contain their own dispute settlement procedures.
 However, this option is time-consuming and costly.